Ensure your CV format is structured to best highlight your unique experience and life situation.

 • Change your font to Georgia or Trebuchet MS, which are larger than other recommended fonts

 Still worried you didn’t fit all your relevant details in your CV?
 Don’t fret.
-You’ll have more space to explain why you’re qualified for the waiting staff role you want when you make a cover letter.
+You’ll have more space to explain why you’re qualified for the waiting staff role you want when you write your waitress cover letter.

 Written by